 State-of-the-art network design to aid 911 calls is also part of NG911.
 When call centers experience high volumes or technical programs, NG911 helps call rerouting.
 This is a significant improvement over legacy 911 systems.

 NG911 will allow the nation's 911 systems to:

 - Meet the communication needs and expectations of Oregonians

 - Deliver reliable, resilient, redundant emergency communication services to communities

 - Enable seamless integration with the Nationwide Public Safety Broadband Network (NPSBN) - which is being implemented under the auspices of the First Responder Network Authority (FirstNet) - creating a unified digital public safety communications ecosystem.

-Oregon's 911 program is managed by the Oregon Office of Emergency Management (OEM) with assistance from Oregon Statewide Interoperability Executive Council and the Office of the State Chief Information Officer.
+Oregon's 911 program is managed by the Oregon Office of Emergency Management (OEM) with assistance from Oregon Statewide Interoperability Executive Council, the Statewide Interoperability Program and Enterprise Information Services.
 For more information on the NG911 program, visit OEM's program website